🎮 Reinforcement Learning¶

 -

-This paper proposes constructing a compact latent action space for multimodal conversational agents (MCAs) to replace the prohibitively large token action space in RL fine-tuning.
-A cross-modal projector and a cycle-consistency loss are employed to jointly leverage paired image-text data and text-only data for codebook construction, compressing the action space from 152K (vocabulary size) to 128 (codebook size).
-The proposed method consistently outperforms token-level RL baselines on two dialogue tasks.
+The authors propose constructing a compact latent action space for Multimodal Conversational Agents (MCA) to replace the vast token action space during RL fine-tuning.
+By utilizing cross-modal projectors and cycle consistency loss, they leverage paired image-text and text-only data to build a codebook.
+This approach compresses the action space from 152K (vocabulary size) to 128 (codebook size), consistently outperforming token-level RL baselines across two dialogue tasks.

 -